As a school, we expect all children to attend every day and to arrive on time and ready to learn.

 Attendance and Punctuality Monitoring and Support

-Attendance and punctuality at Shaftesbury Park are monitored by our Attendance Officer, Beverley Irvin, and reviewed on a regular basis by Julia Humble, the Deputy Head, as well as the school’s Educational Welfare Officer, all of whom are available to speak with parents and offer support in the event of any problems.
+Attendance and punctuality at Shaftesbury Park are monitored by our Attendance and Pupil Welfare Officer, Miss Holly Dorman, and reviewed on a regular basis by Julia Humble, the Deputy Head, as well as the school’s Educational Welfare Officer, all of whom are available to speak with parents and offer support in the event of any problems.

 Shaftesbury Park commits to regularly liaising with parents regarding their child’s attendance and punctuality, providing updates at our regular parents evenings and including children’s attendance on their end of year school reports.